UnconnectedBedna/shrink-backup/README.md

-# shrink-backup is a bash script for backing up your SBC:s into a minimal img file for easy restore
+# shrink-backup is a bash script for backing up your SBC:s into a minimal bootable img file for easy restore that autoexpands file system at boot

 _I made this script because I wanted a universal method of backing up my SBC:s into small img files as fast as possible (with rsync), indepentent of what os is in use._

-**Latest release:** [shrink-backup.v0.9.0](https://github.com/UnconnectedBedna/shrink-backup/releases/download/v0.9.0/shrink-backup.v0.9.0.tar.gz) (please read [this readme](https://github.com/UnconnectedBedna/shrink-backup) from main release instead)<br>
+**Latest release:** [shrink-backup.v0.9.0](https://github.com/UnconnectedBedna/shrink-backup/releases/download/v0.9.0/shrink-backup.v0.9.0.tar.gz) (please read [this](https://github.com/UnconnectedBedna/shrink-backup) from main release instead)<br>
 **Beta version:** [shrink-backup](https://github.com/UnconnectedBedna/shrink-backup/releases/download/v0.9.1-beta/shrink-backup.v0.9.1-beta.tar.gz) (The version the information on this page refers to)

 Tested on **Raspberry Pi** os, **Armbian**, **Manjaro-arm** and **ArchLinuxARM** for rpi with **ext4** root partition.<br>